How to disable automatic driver install on Windows 11

 Windows 11 disable driver installs

-Although Windows 11 can download drivers for hardware without user interaction, sometimes, you may not want the system to install them automatically.
-For instance, if the system keeps trying to install an incompatible version or a driver with a bug resulting in unwanted issues.
-Or you may want to stop Windows 11 from installing drivers automatically because there is a newer or older version that works betters on your computer.
+UPDATED 8/5/2025: Although Windows 11 can download drivers for hardware without user interaction, you may sometimes prefer not to have the system install them automatically.
+For instance, if the system keeps trying to install an incompatible version or a buggy driver, that can result in unwanted issues.
+Or you may want to stop Windows 11 from installing drivers automatically because a newer or older version may work better on your computer.

-This guide will teach you the steps to change the settings and stop Windows 10 from automatically installing drivers on your computer.
+In this guide, I’ll outline the steps to change the settings and stop Windows 11 from automatically installing drivers on your computer.

 Disable automatic driver install on Windows 11